By Seth Fera-Schanes

 Editor’s Note: This article is part of our series “Escape from New York.”
 Series Overview: Flight times are within 2 hours and 30 minutes of New York City.
 Spend 48 hours immersing yourself in the culture and feel of the destination city.
 Flights can depart at 6am on Saturday and arrive back in New York on Monday morning so you can attend your first meeting of the day.
 Previous articles include: 48 Hours in Chicago and Enchanting Charleston.

 Ask for a restaurant recommendation in New York and get ready to start Google mapping locations.
 People in the city love to tell you their favorite haunts from brunch to borough for specific cultural dishes.
 They will tell you what to order, what to expect and what time to go.
 It’s quite impressive.
+My trip down south had many similarities to this NYC approach.

 I touched down in New Orleans, got in my Uber and asked the driver where I should go to eat and immediately got a list of places.
 I asked more locals as I made my way through the city and the recommendations poured in.
 This is very much a food town.
 You can make that case for cities across the country, each with signature dishes (Deep Dish Pizza in Chicago, Hot Chicken in Nashville, Fish Tacos in San Diego.)
 But New Orleans runs deeper than most; historically and culturally with influences from all over the world.
 There is muffaletta, jambalaya, gumbo, etouffee, oysters rockefeller, beignets (and we are just scratching the surface.)
 There are restaurants (plural) over 100 years old serving up some of the most well recognized dishes around (which they also happened to do first.)